Doctor Faustus (play): Comic scenes

 In the past, it was assumed that the comic scenes within the play were additions by other writers and were not written by Christopher Marlowe himself.
 However, most scholars today consider the comic interludes an integral part of the play, regardless of their author, and so they continue to be included in print.
 The tone of the comedic scenes throughout both A-text and B-text shows the progressive change in Faustus' ambitions, which, in turn, created various theories of the composers of the comedic lines.

 The Clowns and comedic figures in Marlowe's Doctor Faustus (Wagner, Robin, and Rafe) serve as both comic relief and demonstrate that anyone can access the supernatural regardless of their degree of experience.
 The scenes including clown characters provide a lighter alternate outlook of demonic studies.
 Additionally, scholar Bryan Lowrance suggests that Christopher Marlowe utilizes humor to make various positions in society easier to grasp.

 Adaptations

+Caedmon Records released an LP adaptation (TC 1033) as part of its Monuments of Early English Drama series, with Frank Silvera as Faustus, Frederick Rolf as Mephistopheles, Thayer David as The Bad Angel/The Pope, Darren McGavin as Pride and Stefan Gierasch as Gluttony/The Knight.

 The first television adaptation was broadcast in 1947 by the BBC starring David King-Wood as Faustus and Hugh Griffith as Mephistopheles.
 In 1958, another BBC television version starred William Squire as Faustus in an adaptation by Ronald Eyre intended for schools.
 In 1961, the BBC adapted the play for television as a two-episode production starring Alan Dobie as Faustus; this production was also meant for use in schools.

 The play was adapted for the screen in 1967 by Richard Burton and Nevill Coghill, who based the film on an Oxford University Dramatic Society production in which Burton starred opposite Elizabeth Taylor as Helen of Troy.
+A year earlier, Angel Records had released a shortened LP recording of the play (Angel Records 36378) based on the stage production with Burton as Faustus, Andreas Teuber as Mephistopheles and members of the Oxford University Dramatic Society.

 There have been several adaptations on BBC Radio and elsewhere: